devisbs13-maker/project_test/README_DEPLOY.md

-Vercel deployment for the Telegram WebApp (apps/web)
+ьзVercel deployment for the Telegram WebApp (apps/web)

 Steps